UofL-CSE550/northwind-db-app/readme.md

     DB_NAME=
     DB_USER=
     DB_PASS=

+Run the below git command to remove the file from git tracking if the .env file is tracked by git.

+    git rm --cached .\northwindDjango\.env

 If the above parameter are set, you won't be able to connect to the database

 ## 5. Database